 The field of insect science encompasses the agricultural, biological, and environmental sciences related to insects and their interactions with humans.
-Insects and their relatives are the most abundant animals on earth, are commonly found in all habitats, and are essential in maintaining our ecosystem.
-Insect science offers numerous career opportunities in both basic and applied fields.
+Insects and their relatives are the most abundant animals on earth and are commonly found in all habitats.
+Insects are essential to maintaining healthy ecosystems.
+Management of both beneficial and pest insects is essential to global food security

 Insect Science Minor